robswc/upreq/README.md

 ## Installation

 Since Upreq is a binary executable, you can download the latest release from the [releases page](https://github.com/robswc/upreq/releases) and copy it to your `PATH`.
-Below is an example of how to do this on linux.
+Below is an example of how to do this on each major OS.

 ### Linux
 ```bash